What is remote working?

 Project management tools

 Trello helps with project management in a simple but powerful way.
 Projects get a full graphic display that can be customized with the different phases of the project (called lists) and the individual steps along the way (called cards).
 With members editing, moving and adding things to your board, Trello makes it easier to see a project making progress.
-Trello is free to use, but for if you want to add in additional business features, it will cost you $5/user per month.
+Trello is free to use, with a per user per month pricing model for additional features.

 Basecamp is heavily used project management software (100 000+ customers) which has had a long period in the market to grow and evolve as business has changed.
 (Interestingly the founders of Basecamp are massive advocates of remote working and have a fantastic book on how to transition your company to a remote working organisation, which you can read about here.)
 The cloud based software helps you arrange your calendars, set meeting schedules, track assignments, and store documents.
 Pricing is per month, with a sliding scale of costs, first project is free, no matter how many users, or how long it goes for.

 No matter how paperless your company is, eventually you will have to sign something.
-The routine when you are deep in virtual world suddenly becomes tediously analogue: send it, print it, sign it, scan it, send it, all with trips to the post office and don’t even mention getting multiple sign offs.
+When you are deep in virtual world the routine suddenly becomes tediously analogue: send it, print it, sign it, scan it, send it, all with trips to the post office and don’t even mention getting multiple sign offs.
 Hellosign is the answer to paper, pen and stamps, helping you create and share legally-binding electronic signatures.
 The service is integrated with Google Docs, and you can access via the freemium level or work up to an enterprise fee per month based on user levels.

 GoToMeeting has really dominated the video chat space, and is also a key player in the delivery of webinars.
 Key features are reliability, clarity, lots of in screen tools, screen sharing is easy and calls are of a high quality.
 You can give it a red hot go with a 30 day free trial offer, and then payment terms can be per organiser, per month or annual.

-If you feel like kicking it old school, the original video chat channel of Skype is still alive and well and leaning towards business customers as much as nanna catching up with the grandkids on her iPad.
-It's still a great option for chatting with folks all over the world, and especially for small group meetings, is quick and easy, if not always reliable, especially if you live in a bandwidth challenged area.
+If you feel like kicking it old school, the original video chat channel of Skype is still alive and well and leaning towards business customers as much as nanna and pop catching up with the grandkids on their iPad.
+It's still a great option for chatting with folks all over the world, and especially for small group meetings, is quick and easy, but you will need access to Microsoft Office.

 People management tools